leililatern/exocore/_journal/2022-08-list-of-food-that-i-like.md

 ### Oysters
 ![](/images/oysters.png)
-*Nämm nämm...*
+*Nämm nämm...
+Self-explanatory*

 ### Um.
-CHANTERELLE SAUCE WITH (MASHED!)
-POTATOES AND MINCED BEEF
+CHANTERELLE SAUCE!!!!!!!
 ![](/images/chanterellesauce.png)
 *Tastiest thing in the world.
-Every Estonian swears by it, and also EVERY Estonian swears that THEIR mother makes the best chanterelle sauce in the world. :33 >.<*
+BEST WITH (MASHED!)
+POTATOES AND BEEF!!!
+Every Estonian swears by it, and also EVERY Estonian swears that THEIR mother makes the best chanterelle sauce in the world. :33 >.< Might post recipe soon.*

 ### MUSSELS with a tasty sauce
 ![](/images/musselsinsauce.png)
-*Just saw this image on the tl and it fueled me to make this post.
+*Just saw this image on the TL and it fueled me to make this post.
 Mussels...
 So tasty !
 I love seafood a lot*

 ### Beef Tartare (My own recipe!)
 ![](/images/beeftartare.png) *Beef tartare is so good.
 It leaves you feeling great after eating it, especially when I make it by my recipe.
 [Here is my Recipe!](https://leili.netlify.app/journal/2022-08-esoteric-beef-tartare/)